Chlorosis: Causes, Symptoms, and Management

 Effective treatment starts with identifying and addressing the underlying cause.
 Here are some common solutions:

-1. Soil Testing: Conduct a soil analysis to determine nutrient deficiencies or pH imbalances.
+- Soil testing: Conduct a soil analysis to determine nutrient deficiencies or pH imbalances.

 Contact Treewerx for Professional Chlorosis Management